Top Reasons to Get a Master’s in Athletic Training

-At California University of Pennsylvania, we’re confident that investing in our hybrid (on-campus and online) athletic training master’s degree can open up many new opportunities to enhance your professional life and career trajectory.
+At California University of Pennsylvania, we’re confident that investing in our athletic training master’s degree can open up many new opportunities to enhance your professional life and career trajectory.
 Studying athletic training at the master’s level prepares you for certification and qualifies you for exciting jobs, a solid career and your own personal growth.

 - Sharpen your knowledge: Your goal is to be one of the best athletic trainers in the field.
-This is your calling, and earning your master’s degree in athletic training at Cal U will take you to the next level of expertise: You’ll develop clinical skills in areas such as casting, manual therapies, therapeutic interventions, pharmacology and advanced sports nutrition.
+This is your calling, and earning your master’s degree in athletic training at Cal U will take you to the next level of expertise: You’ll develop clinical skills in areas such as alternative and manual therapies, pediatric sports medicine, therapeutic interventions, and leadership.
 Students also complete two cadaver dissection courses, which provide a foundational understanding of human anatomy.

 - Get real experience.
 Each semester, you will take part in a variety of clinical education experiences.
-For instance, in the second year of Cal U's master's degree program in athletic training, students engage in clinical immersion at a wide variety of affiliated sites.
-Potential sites include the NFL, NBA, Disney Wide World of Sports and UPMC Health Systems, among others.
+For instance, in the second year of Cal U's master's degree program in athletic training, students engage in clinical immersion each semester at a wide variety of affiliated sites.
 Through these experiences, you’ll gain hands-on clinical experience in athletic training as you work toward completing your master’s degree.

 - Meet the standard.
 By 2022, anyone seeking certification in athletic training will be required to hold a graduate-level degree.
 Students who complete Cal U's M.S. in Athletic Training will be eligible to sit for the national certification exam, the Board of Certification (BOC) exam, to obtain athletic training certification.
 A successful candidate then has the ability to obtain a state medical license to practice as an athletic trainer.